Deconsecration: Anglicanism

 Bishop Craig Loya washing the bare altar during the deconsecration of the Episcopal Church of the Redeemer in Cannon Falls, Minnesota.

 Anglican places of worship may be deconsecrated under the direction of the bishop.
 The Episcopal Church, based in the United States, has a ritual in The Book of Occasional Services which specifies "all consecrated and dedicated objects that are to be preserved are removed" before the "declaration of secularization" is read.

 Catholicism

-According to the canon law of the Roman Catholic church, an altar, chapel, or shrine may be deconsecrated if it can no longer be used for divine worship and cannot be restored or if other reasons suggest that it is no longer suitable for its prior purpose.
+According to the 1983 Code of Canon Law of the Latin Catholic church, an altar, chapel, or shrine may be deconsecrated if it can no longer be used for divine worship and cannot be restored or if other reasons suggest that it is no longer suitable for its prior purpose.
 For the bishop to issue a decree declaring the church relegated to a "Secular but not unbecoming purpose", he must consult the presbyteral council of the diocese, obtain the consent of those who may have legal rights, and ensure that the good of Souls will not be harmed.
 Accordingly, and similarly to in Judaism, no formal deconsecration rite is needed.
 Altars automatically lose their consecration if they are significantly damaged, one of their anointed corners has been broken or removed, or they have been permanently relegated to secular usage, either de facto or by a decree of the bishop.